EichlerLab/smrtsv2/GENOTYPE.md

 ## Setup

 The SMRT-SV genotyper requires two input files, a genotyper config file and a table of samples.
-These files may be called anything, but in the following examples, we will use `genotyper.json` and `samples.tab'.
+These files may be called anything, but in the following examples, we will use `genotyper.json` and `samples.tab`.

 We recommend running the genotype in its own directory separate from other project files.
 Do no run in the SMRT-SV install directory.
 To setup, change to a clean location with no files, create the configuration and sample table in